-Observed PD is broadly in line with predicted PD.
+Loss Given Default estimates continue to be broadly consistent over time with some variation occurring due to house price movements.
 Observed LGD shows some variance to the predicted values.
 The LGD model is designed to consider the broad range of potential debt management actions in the possession and recovery process.
 As a result, estimates include elements of conservatism in order to recognise the potential costs of recovery actions and time taken to manage individual cases through to conclusion.
+It should be noted that litigation and possession activity has been temporarily paused in light of the global pandemic.
+The models reflect prevailing market prices, forced sale discounts in the event of forced sale and projected costs involved in litigation / possession activity up to the point of suspension, but actual 2020 activity is very low and therefore model estimates are primarily driven by pre-Covid experience.